rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 	}
 ```

-Note: **EPTMemoryType** can be either 0 (for uncached memory) or 6 (write-back) memory and as we want our memory to be cacheable so put 6 on it.
+Note: **EPTMemoryType** can be either 0 (for uncached memory) or 6 (write-back) memory, and as we want our memory to be cacheable, so put 6 on it.

 The next table is PDE.
-PDE should point to PTE base address so we just put the address of the first entry from the EPT PTE as the physical address for Page Directory Entry.
+PDE should point to the PTE base address, so we just put the address of the first entry from the EPT PTE as the physical address for Page Directory Entry.

 ```
 // Setting up PDE